-Excessive student absences are defined as in excess of ten percent (10%) of the total course hours.
-Students who miss more than 10% of classes will be dropped from the roll.
-A pattern of excessive tardiness and/or absence from the clinical experience may necessitate the students assignment in the facility being cancelled, resulting in an unsatisfactory clinical evaluation and/or failure of the course.
+Excessive student absences are defined as in excess of 10 course hours.
+Students who miss more than 10 hours of classes will be dropped from the roll.
+A pattern of excessive tardiness and/or absence from the clinical experience may necessitate the student's assignment in the facility being cancelled, resulting in an unsatisfactory clinical evaluation and/or failure of the course.
 Any time that is missed during the clinical experience, is the responsibility of the student to make arrangements with the facility to make up the hours that were missed.